jlevy/og-equity-compensation/README.md

 There are important subtleties in how outstanding shares are counted:

-- 🄳 Private companies always have what are referred to as **authorized but unissued** shares, which refers to shares that are legally authorized but have not been issued at all yet.
+- 🄳 Private companies always have what are referred to as **authorized but unissued** shares, referring to shares that are legally authorized but have not yet been issued.
-  It’s a technicality, because until they are issued, the shares don’t mean anything to the company and no one owns them.
+  Until they are issued, the shares don’t mean anything to the company;
+  no one owns them.
+  \- 🚧 Who “authorizes” shares?
+  What does that mean?
+  That there are a certain number of shares that can technically be issued… What determines this number?
+Who determines it?
   - ☝️ When you are trying to determine what percentage a number of shares represents, you do *not* make reference to the authorized but unissued shares.
   - For example, a corporation might have 100 million *authorized* shares, but will only have